cosmos/sdk-tutorials/academy/2-main-concepts/messages.md

 ## What is left to do?

 Your work is mostly done.
-You will want to create the specific game creation code to replace `// TODO: Handling the message`.
-For this, you will need to:
+You want to create the specific game creation code to replace `// TODO: Handling the message`.
+For this, you need to:

 1. Decide how to create a new and unique game ID: `newIndex`.